avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 ```

 7. We can count the number of reads in this "big" concatenated file.
-For this we can count the number of lines in the file and divide them by four (the number of canonical elements in a fastq file)...
+For this we count the number of lines in the file and divide them by four (the number of canonical elements in a fastq file)...

 ```
 A FASTQ file normally uses four lines per sequence.